 Drain Line Is Plugged

-Over time, mold can block the condensate drain line.
+As time passes, mold can clog the condensate drain line.
 This can lead to water leaking inside your home.
 Our Age Heating & Cooling professionals can break up clogs and get water flowing again smoothly.
-Give us a call at 208-603-2210 for help.
+Reach us at 208-603-2210 for help.

 Air Filter Needs to Be Changed